core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 # Security Considerations {#sec-cons}

 The availability of a secure pseudorandom number generator and truly random seeds are essential for the security of the Echo option (except when using counting Echo values).
 If no true random number generator is available, a truly random seed must be provided from an external source.
-As each pseudoranom number must only be used once, an implementation need to get a new truly random seed after reboot, or continously store state in nonvolatile memory, see ({{RFC8613}}, Appendix B.1.1) for issues and solution approaches for writing to nonvolatile memory.
+As each pseudorandom number must only be used once, an implementation needs to get a new truly random seed after reboot, or continously store state in nonvolatile memory, see ({{RFC8613}}, Appendix B.1.1) for issues and solution approaches for writing to nonvolatile memory.

 A single active Echo value with 64 (pseudo-)random bits gives the same theoretical security level as a 64-bit MAC (as used in e.g. AES_128_CCM_8).
 Unless a counting Echo value is used, the Echo option value MUST contain 32 (pseudo-)random bits that are not predictable for any other party than the server, and SHOULD contain 64 (pseudo-)random bits.
 A server MAY use different security levels for different uses cases (client aliveness, request freshness, state synchronization, network address reachability, etc.).